ietf-llc/IASA2-Retrospective/draft-iasa2-retrospective-2.md

 # Note on Form

-In the first IASA2 retrospective, we reviewed a list of 62 requirments.
+In the first IASA2 retrospective, we reviewed a list of 62 requirements.
 Most of those were met, so in order to reduce the length of this document and focus on what has changed since 2021, we will not reproduce the full list here.
 The original IASA2 retrospective is available at [https://www.ietf.org/media/documents/IASA2_Retrospective.pdf](https://www.ietf.org/media/documents/IASA2_Retrospective.pdf).

 # Review of Key Issues, Requirements and Responsibilities